d-j-e/SNPPar_test/README.md

 'step2/HCMC_L2.txt', 'step2/Global_L2.txt', and 'step2/Global_L124.txt'.

-Note: Most of the python scripts provided use python 3, often along with the packages biopython and ete3 (same as SNPPar), unless otherwise noted.
+Note: All of the python scripts provided use python 3, often along with the packages biopython and ete3 (same as SNPPar).

 ### Command: